scipy-lectures/scientific-python-lectures/advanced/advanced_python/index.rst

 possible to achieve the same effect by assigning the function or class object to a temporary variable and then invoking the decorator explicitly and then assigning the return value to the name of the function.
-This sound like more typing, and it is, and also the name of the decorated function dubbling as a temporary variable must be used at least three times, which is prone to errors.
+This sounds like more typing, and it is, and also the name of the decorated function doubling as a temporary variable must be used at least three times, which is prone to errors.
 Nevertheless, the example above is equivalent to::